- Visiting Scholar

 At Virginia, Lowe has taught legal history, constitutional history, and classes in crime and punishment.
 She is the founder of the interdisciplinary Legal History Writing Group, and co-coordinates the Law School’s Legal History Workshop series.
 In 2013, she co-organized a conference commemorating the 100th anniversary of Charles Beard’s An Economic Interpretation of the Constitution (1913).
 Lowe has also served as a fellow at Brown College, the undergraduate residential college, and is a member of the Early American Studies Colloquium at the International Center for Jefferson Studies.

-Lowe's first book, Murder in the Shenandoah: Making Law Sovereign in Revolutionary Virginia, was published by Cambridge University Press in early 2019.
+Lowe's first book, Murder in the Shenandoah: Making Law Sovereign in Revolutionary Virginia, was published by Cambridge University Press in early 2019, and was a finalist for the 2019 David J. Langum, Sr. Prize in American Legal History.

 Lowe is currently on leave.